 30+ Science Fair Projects for Kids

-Now let’s get on with the projects!
-I have organized the projects by age.
-Click the titles to be taken to the project instruction, unless the instructions follow below.
+Now let’s get on with the science fair projects!
+I have organized the projects by age/grade level.
+Click the titles to be taken to the project instructions, unless the instructions follow below.

 Skip the vinegar volcano and try lemon juice!
 Kids will learn about the chemical reaction between citric acid and baking soda.